Mortgages for Oil and Gas Contractors

-The problem you have getting a mortgage is not always down to your role as an oil and gas contractor.
-Rather, it’s how you process your income thereafter that can scupper lenders’ affordability tests.
+The problem you have getting a mortgage isn't always down to you being an oil and gas contractor.
+Rather, it's how you process your income thereafter that can scupper lenders' affordability tests.

 One reason is that in UK governance, there's a conflict of interests.
 Yes, it's politics; but it does impact contractors across all industries.

 On one hand, politicians tell you they support self-employed entrepreneurs.
 In some instances, they actually mean what they say, too.
 Rare, I know.

 On the flip side, you have the tax man's aggressive pursuit of single person limited entities.
 Their fearmongering makes the aforementioned herald of politicians moot.

 Has your accountant or agency ever explained the labyrinth of IR35 to you?
 Great to see you've recovered, but at least you know HMRC's dubious viewpoint on contracting.